raullaasner/gadfit/doc/coding_rules.md

   end module <module_name>
   ```

   Protected variables should not be listed after the `public` statement, but declared public elsewhere.
-Also, the default `private` attribute is preferred, but it might not always make sense.
+Also, the default `private` attribute is preferred, but `public` is also acceptable where it make sense.

 * **Order of arguments.** The order of arguments to a subprogram is preferably the following: the `pass` argument, `intent(in)` arguments, `intent(in out)` arguments, `intent(out)` arguments, `optional` arguments.